 A cynic will be tempted to look at the recent protests, shrug, and dismiss them with “It’s an election year.”
-Which does make a difference, sad to say; were it not, mass marches would have begun when Breonna Taylor was shot.
+Which does make a difference, sad to say; were it not, mass marches would have begun when Breonna Taylor was shot, not weeks afterward.
 Somewhere in a board room someone chose not to because that would have underlined an unpopular cause.
 Rather than the automatic us-versus-them situation from George Floyd, we’d have at best opened up a national debate over the validity of the War On Drugs — and that might well cost the Democrats the election.

 The trouble is, ending the War On Drugs is exactly the conversation we ought to be having right now.

 There’s a single reason the police are militarized, overworked, understaffed, and poorly trained.
 There’s one core problem at the root of racial profiling, the stop-and-frisk policy, and what’s presently seen as institutional racism.
 It’s the War On Drugs.

 Nine out of ten prisoners are imprisoned because of the War On Drugs.
 Trillions of dollars have been spent on it.
 There are regular gunfights along the Texas border; thousands of people get killed.
 And yet despite all our efforts drug use is actually going up.
 What we’ve been doing quite clearly doesn’t work.